Meet Our Alumni

 Shortly before the graduation ceremony began, he pulled me aside to have a word with me.
 ‘I’m surprised you’re here,’ he said, with his unmistakable laugh.
 He then began to tear up as he told me how important it was and how proud he was that I didn’t quit and saw my education through at GMWS.
 Then we probably talked about sports or the Phillies.
 That was the last time I saw Mr. Blair [who passed away in 2013].
 His words of encouragement that day have resonated with me throughout the years.
 I can testify to their truth."

-If you are an alum of Green Meadow, please get in touch with us about connecting with our Alumni Relations Association!
+If you are an alum of Green Meadow, please get in touch with us to connect with our Alumni Relations Association!